wgroeneveld/brainbaking/content/post/unit-testing-picoblaze-assembly.md

     <img src="/img/picoblaze_sim.png" class="bordered" />
 </center>

-Inspecting a wave form after simulating your hardware in tools like Vivado is a huge pain compared to writing separate test cases in software.
+Inspecting a wave form after simulating your hardware configuration in tools like Vivado is a huge pain compared to writing separate test cases in software.
 I know the Test Bench tooling can be used to write test for your synthesis, but when uploading a bitstream into an FPGA, you never know whether it's the HDL that's incorrect, or the Assembly loaded into it.

 My `opbtest` package comes with one serious downside (more of a disguised upside): it requires you to write your tests in another language, namely Python 3.
 I am aware of possibilities like embedded Assembly testing [such as this](http://blog.code-cop.org/2015/08/how-to-unit-test-assembly.html), but it's implementation lacks the ability to mock out statements I don't want to evaluate.